Ideas-on-Stage/ideasonstage.com/content/news/2022-08-09-how-to-present-a-clear-message-to-any-audience-the-rule-of-three.en.md

 If you enjoyed this article, I would love to hear from you.
 Please get in touch or share the article with any colleagues or friends who might benefit from the ideas.

-If you want to improve your presentation skills further try out the **[Confident Presenter Scorecard.](https://presentationscorecard.scoreapp.com/)**

-After filling in some simple yes or no answers you’ll receive an instant score plus suggestions for improvement.
+If you want to become a more confident presenter, take the **[Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/)**.
+Answer simple Yes/No questions, get an instant score plus suggestions for improvement.
 It takes less than 3 minutes.
-You’ll also receive a free pdf copy of our best-selling book **Business Presentation Revolution.**
+Once you complete the scorecard, you’ll receive a free pdf copy of my best-selling book **Confident Presenter**.